nielsdekoeijer/flametui/README.md

         entries.
 - [ ] **Resolve Binary Name**:
         Currently, I dont grab the binary / proc name!
 That's a major bug, can just solve that.
+    - [ ] **Resolve TIDs**:
+        I think it'd be interesting to denote the tids as well as the pids somehow.
+Maybe ought to be a toggle
+    - [ ] **Denote PIDs**:
+        I'd like to be able to see the PID of the stuff.
+Can be done ya?
 ## AI Usage Disclaimer
 Code is mostly hand-written, but AI was used heavily in researching both eBPF, how to create flamegraphs, and other systems programming details.
 Personally, I enjoy generative AI the most for doing research and learning.